-Hyper-V backups are used for disaster recovery and are hence full and portable copies of a Hyper-V virtual machine, whereas Hyper-V Snapshots are simply a frozen state of a VM, stored together with the VM data.
+Hyper-V backups are used for disaster recovery and are hence full and portable copies of a Hyper-V virtual machine, whereas Hyper-V checkpoints are simply a frozen state of a VM, stored together with the VM data.

-What are Hyper-V Snapshots?
+What are Hyper-V Checkpoints?

-Hyper-V Snapshots a.k.a.
-Checkpoints use differencing disks internally to preserve the state of virtual disks in the past.
+Hyper-V Checkpoints use differencing disks internally to preserve the state of virtual disks in the past.
 Say you have a 1 TB VHDX file which is your VM’s hard drive.
 When a checkpoint is created, an AVHDX file is created.
 It holds all the changes that would have been written to the virtual disk, but because a checkpoint is now running, the original VHDX remains unchanged and instead all updated and new data blocks are written to the AVHDX file.
 The AVHDX file usually resides right next to the VHDX file in the same folder; however, it must reside on the same server.

 Hence, when disaster strikes and the hard drive is damaged, you would lose all your information.
 Even if you had stored the VHDX on a different drive, the VM wouldn’t boot anymore since the configuration now points to non-existing or damanged snapshot files.
 Hard drive damage is only one of many scenarios leading to data loss.
 RAM corruption, for example, is another common one.